 Treadmill or Trampoline?
 Make the Smart Investment

-When most people are considering purchasing exercise equipment for their home they think of a treadmill.
-But is a treadmill the right investment for you and your family?
+When most people consider purchasing exercise equipment for their home they think of a treadmill.

 Or are there other avenues—like trampolines—that would be more advantageous for getting active?